wenyi-shang/LCC-Similarity/README.md

 # LCC-Similarity
-Data and Code for Zach Coble and Wenyi Shang, "Does the Semantic Meaning of Class Names Matter?
-A Computational Analysis of LCC and Word Usage," ASIS&T 2025.
+Data and Code for:<br>
+Coble, Zach and Wenyi Shang.
+2025 "Does the Semantic Meaning of Class Names Matter?
+A Computational Analysis of LCC and Word Usage."
+In *Proceedings of the 88th Annual Meeting of the Association for Information Science and Technology (ASIS&T 2025).*